petri-labs/mokita/tests/e2e/README.md

     - IBC testing
         - 2 chains are created connected by Hermes relayer
         - Upgrade Testing
-        - 2 chains of the older Mokisis version are created, and connected by Hermes relayer
+        - 2 chains of the older Mokita version are created, and connected by Hermes relayer
     - Upgrade testing
         - CLI commands are run to create an upgrade proposal and approve it
         - Old version containers are stopped and the upgrade binary is added
-        - Current branch Mokisis version is spun up to continue with testing
+        - Current branch Mokita version is spun up to continue with testing
     - State Sync Testing (WIP)
         - An additional full node is created after a chain has started.
         - This node is meant to state sync with the rest of the system.